BitReign/ScreenAsk/README.md

 ---

-**Note**: This application requires an OpenAI API key and will incur costs based on OpenAI's pricing for GPT-4 Vision API usage.
+**Note**: This application requires an OpenAI API key and will incur costs based on OpenAI's pricing for GPT-4o API usage.